Devasena: Mahabharata

-Kanda Puranam
+Puranas

 The Tamil manuscripts of the Sanskrit scripture Skanda Purana mentions Devasena and Valli as the incarnations of the daughters of Vishnu, Amritavalli and Sundaravalli, respectively.
 Thus, Murugan is regarded as the son-in-law of Vishnu, as their husband.
-An interpolation in the Tamil recensions of the scripture as well as the Kanda Puranam (the Tamil version of the Sanskrit Skanda Purana) narrate the story of the marriage of the two maidens to Murugan.
+An interpolation in the Tamil recensions of the scripture as well as the Kanda Purana (the Tamil version of the Sanskrit Skanda Purana) narrate the story of the marriage of the two maidens to Murugan.
 The two maidens are fated to be married to the god.
 The elder sister Devasena is born as Amritavalli.
 She follows the path of traditional Hindu rituals and practices to gain her husband.
-Appeased by her penance, Indra adopts her as his daughter, and marries her to Murugan in an arranged marriage, following custom, after the latter triumphs over the asuras.
+Appeased by her penance, Indra adopts her as his daughter, and marries her to Murugan in an arranged marriage, following custom, after the latter triumphs over the asuras (demons).
+The Kanda Purana describes Devayanai (Devasena) as the daughter of Indra, without any mention of adoption.
 The couple is described as taking their abode in the hills of Thiruttani, where one of Murugan's chief temples, Thiruthani Murugan Temple, stands.
 Another version describes the couple as residing in Svarga, the abode of the gods.
 Meanwhile, Valli is born as Sundaravalli.
 She is adopted by a tribal chieftain, and grows up as a huntress.
 Murugan wins Valli's hand and takes her to Thiruttani.
 The god is worshipped at the Thiruthani temple, flanked by Devasena on his left and Valli on his right.
 In the end, the trio settles in the abode of the gods and lives in harmony thereafter.
 An alternate ending found in Sri Lankan lore describes Murugan as staying on in the forest with Valli after their wedding at Kataragama, where his temple stands.
 Devayanai tries in vain to compel the god to return to the abode of the gods, but finally joins Kartikeya and Valli to reside in Kataragama.